The vast majority of students’ alternative ideas about energy could be classified into seven alternative frameworks

 Many textbooks and teaching schemes talk of ‘transforming’ energy, or of ‘converting energy from one form to another’.

-This is a very common way of talking, but it has its problems.
+This is a common way of talking, but it has its problems.
 Particularly, it is in danger of saying nothing at all.
 For example, “A torch converts chemical energy in the battery to light energy”.
 All this says is that a chemical reaction happens and light comes out.

-The really important thing is to work from very early on with actual quantities of energy, to do plenty of simple sums about amounts of energy and rates of delivery.
+The important thing is to work from very early on with actual quantities of energy, to do plenty of simple sums about amounts of energy and rates of delivery.
 This is where there is a real payoff; where something is actually being said, and understanding has something to get a grip on.

 View Resource -